shinysharky/kaoru_public/README.md

 - What it does: Asks users how they feel, then replies with an encouraging message.
 - Skills learned: Natural language (basic), customizing responses.
 - Bonus: Add emojis or gifs using a simple API or file set.

-### ˎˊ˗ !flower
-Kaoru gives you a flower of the day
-You can make a little dictionary like:

-flowers = {
-  "rose": "for love and courage 🌹",
-  "lavender": "for calm and grace 💜",
-  "daisy": "for friendship and cheer 🌼"
-}
-Embed with a little floral emoji + image + Kaoru's gentle message

 ### ˎˊ˗ !tea
 “Kaoru brews you a cup of tea...”